hantsy/spring-reactive-sample/docs/data/data-neo4j-rx.md

 docker-compose up neo4j
 ```

-Start up our  application, when it is ready,  use `curl` to  test the APIs.
+Now start up our application, when it is ready,  use `curl` to test the APIs.

 ```bash
 # Get all posts